lanlab-org/LRR/README.md

 ## Communications Method

 For real-time communication, check our IRC channel `#lrr` at irc.freenode.org.
+Check this link http://lanlab.org/course/2020s/spm/irc-instruction.txt for how to use IRC.

 To submit bug reports or improvement ideas, please ask Hui [lanhui at zjnu.edu.cn] to open a Bugzilla account for you.